jayas9896/DataTrust360/README.md

 See `docs/demo.md` for demo scenarios.
 See `docs/runbook.md` for operations and troubleshooting.
 See `docs/security.md` for authentication and authorization overview.
+See `docs/architecture.md` for a deeper architecture and data flow explanation.

 ## Technology Justification